MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 ![tagwise100](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/tagwisetop100.png)

 * The next plot is an MA plot that shows the relationship between concentration and fold-change across the genes
-* The differentially expressed genes are colored in red and the non-differentially expressed are colored black.
-T
+* The differentially expressed genes are colored in red and the non-differentially expressed are colored black
 * The orange dots represent genes in which the counts *were zero in all samples of one of the groups.*
 * The blue line is added at a log-FC of 2 to represent a level of biological significance.